realumhelp/Creality-K1-and-K1-Max_wiki/Use-KAMP.md

   enable_object_processing: True
   ```

+- Then, click on `SAVE AND RESTART` button in the top right corner.

--  Then, open `printer.cfg` file and add this line to enable KAMP:
+- Open `printer.cfg` file and add this line to enable KAMP:

     ```
     [include KAMP_Settings.cfg]
     ```

+- Then, click on `SAVE AND RESTART` button in the top right corner.

 - You can now open `KAMP_Settings.cfg` file and enable **Adaptive Meshing** by removing `#` like this: